sandiego-ember/ember-cli-101/workshop.md

 The font of our header should have changed.

 Now let's add a big header introducing our blog.
-Let's update our `application.hbs` file to add a jumbotron header and wrap our page content in a Bootstrap `container`:
+Let's update our `app/templates/application.hbs` file to add a jumbotron header and wrap our page content in a Bootstrap `container`:

 ```handlebars
 {% raw %}